Top 10 Reason We Love to Ski at Okemo Mountain Resort in Vermont!

 Early Openings – Weekends and holidays at Okemo you can board lifts at 8am.
 This is a very special time of day, early to the slopes.
 As the orange sun sparkles on the corduroy groomed trails, its you, the liftees, patrol, and a few hearty souls.
 You ride the mountain in orange bubble-covered leather heated-seat comfort back up to ski another lap.
 Let the rest hit the snooze while you cruise.
 At Okemo – the early bird gets the turns.

 The Food – Most ski areas have an F&B dept, for basic food and bev at not so basic prices.
 The Culinary team at Okemos serves some of the best ski area dining anywhere, with themed restaurants all around the mountain, delicious local-sourced creative cuisine.
-Epic’s Salade Nicoise with Rare Tuna is extraordinaire.
-Coleman Brook Tavern has rich leather furnishing and an equally lavish menu – and delicious chili.
-Fresh made Zen Den Sushi and rustic Siena Italian in the Vermont barn style Roundhouse Café round out their offerings.
+Solitude Lodge’s 43 North serves northern French fare with relaxed table service.
+Trout for lunch or Cassoulet, with a slope view, how sublime.
+At Okemo’s Summit Lodge, Robin’s Roost downstairs is elevated (literally) southern culinary – shrimp & grits, biscuits and grazy, bbq, and big screen TVs in this casual comfy place.
+Coleman Brook Tavern has rich leather furnishing and an equally lavish menu, plus a cork snob’s wine list.
+The Vermont barn style Roundhouse Café round out their offerings with cafe style food and an Okemo Tap House.
+Kids love the ski-to Waffle Cabin of course for an on slope sweet treat!

 The Parks – Okemo pushes the park envelope – one of few ski resorts still laying out the Benjamin’s for a superpipe, plus several dedicated terrain park trails.
 Snow Park technologies designs Okemo’s trend setting parks and they are progressive, well-groomed and maintained, with good vibe among the parksters.

-The People – They call it the “Okemo Difference” and it shows in the smiles and can-do attitude of ever team player, not to be confused with mere staffers, at Okemo.
-Perhaps it’s theorientation and personal training that comes directly from the husband wife team Tim and Diane Mueller that makes “employees” feel vested, important and appreciated.
-I challenge you to find a friendlier mountain from top to bottom.
+The People – They call it the “Okemo Difference” and it shows in the smiles and can-do attitude of every team player, not to be confused with mere staffers, at Okemo.
+“Employees” are team members, they are vested, important and appreciated, even through the transition from family owned by the Muellers to Vail Resorts.
+Okemo’s hashtag #welcomehome, Okemo means coming home, and that vibe is real.
+I challenge you to find a friendlier mountain – top to bottom.

 The Kids – Okemo has long been among the best in New England for learn to ski and ride kids programs.
 From Penguin Playcare to Mini Stars, Snow Stars, then Mountain Explorers and Amplitude Plus for 7-14 year olds wanting to go bigger and better, Okemo has well-oiled instruction programs guised as “fun” for your kids.
 As a mom, I trusted these ski instruction programs for my two lil’ skiers, and I especially loved Kids’ Night Out…for the obvious parents’ night perks.

-The Bubbles – Okemo has two bubble-covered high speed chairlifts, a six-pack and a quad.
+The Bubbles – Okemo has two bubble-covered high speed chairlifts, a six-pack and a quad, another on the six pack at Jackson Gore on the way for 2020.
 Let’s be honest, Vermont winters can be cold and windy, so riding a lift with an orange bubble cover and the bonus of heated leather seats is pretty sweet on a subzero day.
 Beside the orange retractable covers give your chair companions a healthy glow and promote conversation “in the bubble.”

 The Condos – Ok, Okemo has a tons of condos, and they’re building more.
 But we all want to stay slopeside, right?
 Okemo has great ski in ski out location whether you choose to be central at the original Okemo village, the northern most full service condo-hotel Jackson Gore Inn, in between at WinterPlace or Solitude, or the new South Face Village.
 Okemo ski and stay packages include lodging with the comforts of home, lift tickets, plus access to indoor heated swimming pools and hot tubs for après ski.